Making An Appointment

 - Feral cats or cats requiring sedation to be examined

-Our Tacoma office was established to treat cats in the Tacoma region that require low doses of radioiodine, i.e. a T4 level of less than 14.
+Our Tacoma satellite clinic was established to help treat cats in the Tacoma region that require low doses of radioiodine only, i.e. a T4 level of less than 12.

 What lab work is needed prior to treatment?